oroscow/phageDisplayAnalysis/1_sequenceAnalysis/readme.md

 # Sequence Analysis

-Analyses the University of Guelph's Advanced Analytics Centre (AAC) Genomics Facility Sanger sequencing output (seq/ab1 files).
+Analyses the University of Guelph's Advanced Analytics Centre (AAC) Genomics Facility Sanger sequencing output.
 Original files are left unaltered and copies are renamed, reorganised, converted to fasta, trimmed, translated, and aligned.
 Final amino acid/nucleotide alignments are in fasta, clustal, and xlsx formats.

 ## Details:

+**Input:** Raw DNA Sanger sequencing data from the University of Guelph's Advanced Analytics Centre (AAC) Genomics Facility (seq and ab1).

+**Output:** Raw DNA sequence data (original seq and ab1 files) are sorted into their own folders, copied and converted into fasta format, trimmed at 5' and 3' cut sites, translated to amino acid sequences (fasta), and both amino acid and nucleotide sequences are aligned (fasta, clustal, xlsx).
+The Excel alignment (xlsx) has four worksheets containing all amino acid sequences, unique amino acid sequences, all nucleotide sequences, and unique nucleotide sequences, respectively.
+Frequency and corresponding sequence IDs are generated for each unique sequence.
+Sequences that cannot be trimmed are moved to their own folder for independent manual analysis.

-* Final alignments exclude amino acid/nucleotide sequences that:
+* **Final alignments exclude:**

-    a) Are not full length.
+    a) Sequences that are not full length.

-    b) Have premature stop codons.
+    b) Sequences that have premature stop codons.
+* **Final alignments include:**

-* Final alignments include amino acid/nucleotide sequences with uncalled residues/base pairs (Xs and Ns, respectively).
+    a) Sequences with uncalled residues/base pairs (Xs and Ns, respectively).
 * Amino acid/nucleotide sequences that cannot be trimmed at the 5' or 3' ends are excluded from the alignment and moved to a separate folder for manual analysis.
 * Truncated amino acid/nucleotide sequences that have been excluded from alignment are still included in batch files.